The links to valuable online resources can be found here. Enter through the GUEST ACCESS. Your guest name is COBRAS.

 Primary sources are the raw materials of history — original documents and objects which were created at the time under study.
 They are different from secondary sources, accounts or interpretations of events created by someone without firsthand experience.

-A huge collection of digital images with background information.
+A huge collection of digital information.
 The images can be viewed, tagged, and downloaded for projects and reports.
 This site was developed in consultation with the National Archives in order to provide you with information and services that relate to the National Archives mission.
 The National Archives monitors the site’s content to ensure its accuracy and legality.

 The National Science Digital Library is an excellent resource containing standards based instructional resources, K-12 lesson plans, digital downloads, streaming video, and collaborative Web 2.0 tools for math and science.
 Students can use this site for research assignments and exploration.
 Use the link above to search the National Science Digital Library by the following categories: K-12 Teachers, Librarians, and Higher Education.
 Use the search widget below to search the database directly from the Bishop Grimes Library website.